Change into another state is not death -- only the ending of this awareness."

-I have written a new book about what follows this story called Conversations with Mom.
+I wrote a little book about what follows this story called Conversations with Mom.
 Click on the link to see more about it.

-And in February 2015, my mother, Edna Robinson, gets to speak for herself through her posthumously published novel, The Trouble with the Truth.
+And in February 2015, my mother, Edna Robinson, got to speak for herself through her posthumously published novel, The Trouble with the Truth.

 If you would like news about future publications, sign up for the newsletter.

 (Copyright © 2013 Betsy Robinson.
 All rights reserved)